Faculty – Internal Medicine – Pediatrics (Med-Peds)

 Western Michigan University Homer Stryker M.D.
 School of Medicine

 The combined Internal Medicine-Pediatrics program at Western Michigan University Homer Stryker M.D.
 School of Medicine (WMed) seeks a full-time, board-certified or board eligible Medicine-Pediatrics faculty to expand and enhance clinical services, research, and medical student and resident training in Internal Medicine and Pediatrics.
-The program is well-integrated within the departments of Internal Medicine, and Pediatric and Adolescent Medicine, each with separate categorical programs.
-Both departments have a diversity of community faculty as well as faculty employed by the medical school.
-The Med-Peds residency program has 16 residents and fully accredited with all subspecialty care and tertiary care capabilities.
+The program is well-integrated within the departments of Internal Medicine, and Pediatric and Adolescent Medicine, each with separate categorical residency training programs.
+The faculty body of both departments is comprised of diverse academic employed and community faculty.
+The Med-Peds residency program has 16 residents and pediatric residency program has 30 residents, fully accredited with all subspecialty care and tertiary care capabilities.

 All Medicine-Pediatrics faculty participate in the education of medical students and residents, ongoing scholarly activities, and clinical services in the Internal Medicine, Pediatrics, and Med-Peds clinics, which are supported by full-time medical social workers, dieticians, and dedicated nursing staff.